Q1. Define Physical Changes.

 Q19.
 What type of reaction is it?

 Q21.
-State some precautions that need to be taken while performing the experiment.
+List some precautions that should be taken while performing the experiment.

 Answer.
-Some precautions that need to be followed while performing the experiments are as follows-
+Some precautions that should be taken are as follows-

-Download Class 9th Chemistry Viva questions on To carry out the reaction of Iron with copper sulphate solution in water and classify it as physical or chemical changes by clicking on the button below.
+Download Class 9th Chemistry Viva questions on To carry out the reaction of Zinc with dilute sulphuric acid and classify it as physical or chemical changes by clicking on the button below.